microsoft/BotFramework-WebChat/SPEECH.md

   }, document.getElementById('webchat'));
 ```

-The function passed to `fetchAuthorizationToken` will be called *every time* a token is needed.
+The function `fetchAuthorizationToken` will be called *every time* a token is needed.
 If simplicity, token caching is not provided in this sample code.
 You should add caching based on the validity of the token.

 ### Using two subscription keys for speech-to-text and text-to-speech

 In some cases, you may be using two different Cognitive Services subscriptions, one for speech-to-text and another one for text-to-speech.
-You could create two ponyfills and merge them together as another ponyfill.
+You could create two ponyfills and combine together to form a hybrid ponyfill.

 ```diff
 + const speechToTextPonyfillFactory = await createCognitiveServicesSpeechServicesPonyfillFactory({